AM207/2018spring/wiki/bioassay_pymc3.md

 # A few words about PyMC3

 PyMC3 is an open source probabilistic programming tool that uses a very natural syntax.
 It features state-of-the-art MCMC sampling methods such as the No-U-Turn-Sampler (NUTS) and Hamiltonian Monte Carlo (HMC).
 PyMC3 uses Theano to perform authomatic differentiation, which makes it very efficient in calculating the gradients used in these methods.
-In this lab we will be using PyMC3 to make inference the bioassay experiment.
+In this lab we will be using PyMC3 to make inference for the bioassay experiment.
 We blatantly steal some text and ideas from fonnesbeck's notebooks for bioinformatics.
 We also use material from the PyMC3 official tutorials: http://pymc-devs.github.io/pymc3/notebooks/getting_started.html

 The idea behind PyMC3 is to make Bayesian inference and sampling as simple as possible.
 Some of the features of PyMC3 are: